The crews of the starships are funny that way

 - BattleTech: Most of Clan Sea Fox reside in "arcships" converted from warships and mercantile jumpships.
 Especially following their forced migration to the Inner Sphere.

-- The Tau Air Caste in Warhammer 40,000, an entire caste of space pilots whose bodies have adapted to living outside of planetary gravity.
+- The Tau Air Caste is an entire caste of space pilots, whose bodies have adapted to living outside of planetary gravity.

 - The Eldar are remnants of their fallen empire, and most of them reside in massive Craftworlds, moon-sized spaceships which hold millions of Eldar.